-- Do not promise confidentiality (or make any other promises you can't keep) - Don't interrupt the child who is freely telling their account of what happened - Don't put words into the child's mouth (i.e. finish the child's sentences for him/her) - Avoid asking the child for details - Avoid making assumptions about the pupil or their family - Avoid jumping to conclusions or speculating about what happened or might have happened or making accusations - Try to avoid an overly emotional reaction, such as expressing disgust, shock or disbelief - Don't attempt to undress the pupil in order to examine him/her in an attempt to determine the nature of any injuries/neglect, or take images of a child's injury - Don't collude with any other person in relation to concerns about the pupil's welfare or hold on to significant information about the pupil's welfare - Don't confront the alleged abuser - Don't burden the pupil with guilt by asking questions such as "why didn't you tell me before?" - Don't interrogate or pressure the pupil to provide information - Don't ask any potentially leading questions such as those that start with the words, how, what, when, where and why - Don't criticise the alleged perpetrator, this may be someone they love - Don't make promises that you cannot keep such as "I'll stay with you all the time" or "it will be alright now".
+- Do not promise confidentiality (or make any other promises you can't keep) - Don't interrupt the child who is freely telling their account of what happened - Don't put words into the child's mouth (i.e. finish the child's sentences for him/her) - Avoid asking the child for details - Avoid making assumptions about the pupil or their family - Avoid jumping to conclusions or speculating about what happened or might have happened or making accusations - Try to avoid an overly emotional reaction, such as expressing disgust, shock or disbelief - Don't attempt to undress the pupil in order to examine him/her in an attempt to determine the nature of anyinjuries/neglect, or take images of a child's injury - Don't collude with any other person in relation to concerns about the pupil's welfare or hold on to significant information about the pupil's welfare - Don't confront the alleged abuser - Don't burden the pupil with guilt by asking questions such as "why didn't you tell me before?" - Don't interrogate or pressure the pupil to provide information - Don't ask any potentially leading questions - Don't criticise the alleged perpetrator (this may be someone they love) - Don't make promises that you cannot keep such as "I'll stay with you all the time" or "it will be alright now".